Fed keeps rate near zero but sees brighter economy in 2021

 Such a move would seek to deliver more immediate help for consumers and businesses.
 Buying more 10-year Treasurys, for example, lowers their yield, and the 10-year yield influences mortgage rates and other borrowing costs.
 Yields on two- or three-year bonds, by contrast, don’t affect many other rates.

-But the Fed may prefer to keep that step in reserve in the event the economy significantly worsens next year.
-Or, it may also see it as a more effective move when the economy is reopening and people and businesses want to borrow more and expand.
+But the Fed may prefer to keep that step in reserve in the event that the economy significantly worsens next year.
+Or it may also see it as a more effective move when the economy is reopening and people and businesses want to borrow more and expand.

-That’s likely to send rates up, and the Fed may want to buy more longer-term bonds at that time to keep such increases in check.
+At his news conference, Powell stressed that the Fed will consider all its options to strengthen growth.

-“It’s more useful when you have the reopening under way,” said James Knightley, chief international economist for ING, a global bank.
-“It will be much more effective next year.”
+“We are committed to using our full range of tools to support the economy .. until the job is done,” he said.
+“No one should doubt that.”